sitiprastowo-dot/TRK/README.md

-# Tepi Raja Kopi POS ☕
+# Tepi Kopi POS ☕

 A modern, offline-first Point of Sale (POS) system built for coffee shops.
 This application runs entirely in the browser using LocalStorage, making it fast, secure, and internet-independent.